adjust/marmalade_sdk/README.md

 You should replace `com.your.bundle` with your app's bundle ID and `schemeName` with your desired scheme name for iOS app.

 **Important**: By using this approach for deep linking support in iOS, you will support deep linking handling for devices which have **iOS 8 and lower**.
 Starting from **iOS 9**, Apple has introduced universal links for which, at this moment, there's no built in support inside the adjust SDK.
-In order to support that, you would need to edit natively generated iOS project in Xcode and add support to handle universal links from there.
+In order to support that, you would need to edit the natively generated iOS project in Xcode and add support to handle universal links from there.
 If you are interested in finding out how to do that on the native side, please consult our [native iOS universal links guide][universal-links-guide].

 [adjust.com]: http://adjust.com
 [dashboard]: http://adjust.com